Resource Library

 No votes yet

-• This dataset comes from a study of 26 healthy male subjects randomly assigned to a two-period crossover design.
-Patients were given either Drug A or Drug B, and data on plasma levels were collected.
-Questions from this study refer the similarity of the drugs.
+• This dataset comes from a study of 14 healthy subjects given one dose of a drug for seven days.
+Blood samples were taken before and after treatment, and plasma levels were recorded.
+Questions from this study refer to the increase in plasma level after treatment.
 A text file version of the data is found in the relation link.

 0